Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Case study

 Second, domain knowledge allowed us to reason about the causes and patterns of non-convergence in some of the methods.
 For example, the \textit{p}-curve/uniform methods require studies with statistically significant effect estimates as inputs to converge.
 Consequently, the non-convergence rate of this method was highest in conditions where the true effect was zero and no publication bias or QRPs were present, because more simulated studies then tended to have statistically non-significant \textit{p}-values.

-Third, the comparison of the different handling approaches showed that for the investigated conditions, conclusions and interpretations were mostly consistent between case-/list-wise deletion and method replacement, but could differ drastically for certain methods and conditions based on the chosen handling approach.
-For example, the type I error rate of random effects meta-analysis changed from too conservative to too liberal in some conditions when switching from case-wise deletion or method replacement to list-wise deletion.
+Third, the comparison of the different handling approaches showed that for the investigated conditions, conclusions and interpretations were mostly consistent between method-/repetition-wise deletion and method replacement, but could differ drastically for certain methods and conditions based on the chosen handling approach.
+For example, the type I error rate of random effects meta-analysis changed from too conservative to too liberal in some conditions when switching from method-wise deletion or method replacement to repetition-wise deletion.
 Again, domain knowledge can be used to put these results into context.
-The type I error rate of random effects meta-analysis changed so radically because list-wise deletion removes all repetitions with only non-significant \textit{p}-values, thus making the implicit DGM more difficult in the sense that more significant studies are observed even though the true effect is actually zero, and consequently worsening the performance of the method.
-With this in mind and given the goal of the study (to compare the performance under realistic conditions to give recommendations for application), list-wise deletion does not seem to be an appropriate handling approach.
-Baseline method replacement, on the other hand, seems to be a viable alternative to case-wise deletion chosen by the original authors, as it mimics how an applied researcher might use a publication bias adjustment method -- if the publication bias method does not converge, revert to the unadjusted random effects meta-analysis baseline.
+The type I error rate of random effects meta-analysis changed so radically because repetition-wise deletion removes all repetitions with only non-significant \textit{p}-values, thus making the implicit DGM more difficult in the sense that more significant studies are observed even though the true effect is actually zero, and consequently worsening the performance of the method.
+With this in mind and given the goal of the study (to compare the performance under realistic conditions to give recommendations for application), repetition-wise deletion does not seem to be an appropriate handling approach.
+Baseline method replacement, on the other hand, seems to be a viable alternative to method-wise deletion chosen by the original authors, as it mimics how an applied researcher might use a publication bias adjustment method -- if the publication bias method does not converge, revert to the unadjusted random effects meta-analysis baseline.